How to Design a 3-Tier Spatial Storage Architecture

 Phase 1: Tier Boundary Enforcement & Lifecycle Policy Mapping

 Define explicit SLAs per tier before provisioning storage classes.
 Spatial data exhibits non-uniform access patterns; LiDAR point clouds and historical orthomosaics require different transition thresholds than real-time sensor feeds.
 Align tier boundaries with organizational data governance mandates using established Spatial Archival Architecture & Tiering Strategy frameworks to prevent jurisdictional residency violations during automated transitions.
+The specific storage classes and their minimum-storage windows differ by provider, so resolve vendor selection through AWS S3 vs Azure Blob for GIS cold storage before the thresholds below are committed.

 Deploy lifecycle rules using infrastructure-as-code to guarantee reproducibility.
 The following AWS S3 JSON enforces strict 30-day warm transition and 365-day cold archival with automatic expiration of incomplete multipart uploads: